escaletech/node-aws-k8s/README.md

-# Continuous Deployment in AWS and K8s
+# Continuous Deployment in AWS and K8s with node

-This image packs what is necessary for deploying services to `aws`.
+This image packs what is necessary for deploying services to `aws` and `kubernetes` with `node.js`.
 It provides the following scripts:

 * `aws-authenticate.sh`: Authenticates in AWS.
 Requires `$AWS_ACCESS_KEY_ID`, `$AWS_SECRET_ACCESS_KEY` and `$AWS_REGION`